The short answer is “yes”, but there are right and wrong ways to do it.

 5. The script for nailing your elevator pitch

-Every realtor needs an elevator pitch, but the biggest mistake realtors make is coming across as robotic and rehearsed.
+Every realtor needs an elevator pitch, but a big mistake realtors make is coming across as robotic and rehearsed.
 You need to sound natural and convincing.
+It’s crucial to convey that you’re somebody who cares about helping prospects rather than coming across like a rehearsed telemarketing campaign.

-This script is good for: Getting prospects curious about your real estate agency and what you might be able to offer them and their hopes for their property sale.
+This script is good for: Getting prospects curious about your real estate company and what you might be able to offer them, as well as extracting their hopes for their property sale.

 Elevator pitches have one goal: to highlight why a buyer or seller should pick you as their real estate agent.
 Here are some examples: